 Our business and affairs will be managed under the direction of our board of directors.
-Upon completion of the separation, our board of directors is expected to consist of members.
+Upon effectiveness of the registration statement of which this information statement forms a part, our board of directors will consist of five members and will be chaired by Scott Jackson, MBA.
 Our directors will hold office until their successors have been elected and qualified or until their earlier death, resignation or removal.
-It is anticipated that a majority of our board of directors will satisfy the independence standard established by the listing standards of Nasdaq Global Market as well as the corporate governance principles to be adopted by our board of directors.